 testing it, I use my shop compressor to blow out whatever accumulated in 12+ years of use.
 Actually, I lot of 'stuff' came

 out.
 After that, I tested it and it was fixed.

-It's been a few weeks now, and it still working perfectly.
-There's many 'cleaners' that you can use but a good source is
+Update: It's been a 15 years (!) and it's still working perfectly.
+There's many 'cleaners' that you can use but a good source

 is CRC Lectra-Motive Electric Parts Cleaner.
 Available at most "car-parts" stores for about $9.00.
 The price of new SBS

 is $100+ so it's worth while to try this first.